Zamość uprising: Polish resistance

 In the first half of 1944, Polish civilians and the Polish resistance were also attacked by Ukrainian units of the Ukrainian Insurgent Army (see massacres of Poles in Volhynia).
+In response, Poles carried out several dozen reprisals against the Ukrainian population, killing 4,465–4,484 of them, 1,969 of whom were murdered during the Hrubieszów Revolution.
 Nonetheless, by the summer of 1944 the Polish partisans, based in the large forests of the region, had taken control of most of the countryside, limiting German control to the major towns.
 In the summer of 1944 Germans again initiated major anti-partisan operations (Sturmwind I and Sturmwind II) which resulted in the battle of Osuchy (one of the largest battles between the Polish resistance and Nazi Germany), with the insurgents sustaining heavy casualties.
 However, soon afterwards, in July, the remaining Polish units took part in the nationwide Operation Tempest and managed to liberate several towns and villages in the Zamość region.
 The Germans, pressured by the advancing Red Army, were forced to abandon the region.

 Remembrance

 Several monuments, museums and cemeteries have been raised in the area over time.
 In the People's Republic of Poland the actions of the Soviet-sponsored and created Gwardia Ludowa and Armia Ludowa entities were emphasized at the expense of those of the other resistance.
 A recent Polish documentary dedicated to the uprising has been recognized in the New York Festivals of 2008 with a bronze medal.